SachaLheveder/SachaLheveder/README.md

 Hi, I’m @SachaLheveder.
-I'm a 4th year Honours pure math student at McGill University in Montreal.
+I'm a 4th year honours pure math student at McGill University in Montreal.
 My research interests lie primarily in group theory.
 More recently I became interested in data analytics and statistics.

 - I'm currently learning Python and Matlab.
 I have used Java and R in the past as well.